SafeExamBrowser/seb-server/docs/monitoring.rst

 Since the monitoring heat-map list is automatically sorted and cannot be filtered except on connection status, there is a search feature to find a particular connection or a set of connections.
 To search connection on a running exam, please use the "Search" action from the right action pane.
-A search pop-pup will appear with all connection is a usual list with the possibility to filter and sort the entires.
+A search pop-pup will appear with all connection is a usual list with the possibility to filter and sort the entries.
 Double-click on an entry to go to the detail view of the specified SEB client connection.

 .. image:: images/monitoring/search.png